halloamt/ioBroker.frontier_silicon/README.md

 	- play
 	- previous

-  Do not take these names too seriously.
+  Do not take the following names too seriously.
 The radio uses them differently in different modes.

   - album (`text, ro`)
   - artist (`text, ro`)